George Eagle Memorial Scholarship

 George Eagle fostered the concept that protecting public health and preserving the environment is an ongoing process and that its success depends upon the perseverance and patience of environmental health professionals.
 Those who knew George recognized his professionalism, and organizational creativity, as well as his ability and willingness to assume leadership.
 His influence on environmental health will continue to prevail far into the future.

-- Students must be Ohio residents.
+- Must be an Ohio resident.

 - The College or University must be an accredited school of higher learning.